devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

 ```

 Depending on the performance of your development environment, Unicorn may
-timeout.
+time out.
 Increase the timeout as a workaround.

 Edit `gitlab/config/unicorn.rb`: